kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 ## Singularities
 These are like modules.
 The full list of singularity programs is [here](https://ukyrcd.atlassian.net/wiki/spaces/UKYHPCDocs/pages/72417975/Software+list+for+singularity+containers+for+conda+packages+in+the+MCC+cluster).
 If the link fails, go to the left sidebar --> UKY RCD Documentation --> Morgan Compute Cluster (MCC) --> Software list for singularity containers

-This is how you would call a singularity in a job script:
+This is how you would call a singularity in a job script
 ```
 container=/from/container_name_and_location/column

 singularity run --app app_name_from_the_second_column $container program_name program_commands
 ```

-So for example:
+So for example
 ```
 container=/share/singularity/images/ccs/conda/amd-conda1-centos8.sinf

 singularity run --app blast2120 $container blastn -db blast_database -query search.fasta -out blast_alignment.out
 ```

 ___

-## Getting data for read mapping and SNP calling with GATK
+## Getting data for read mapping and GATK SNP calling
 SNP calling from whole-genome (shotgun) sequence data requires a reference genome plus sequencing reads from multiple individuals.
 The reads are mapped to the reference and genotypes are called from the alignments.

-We're going to use Bactrocera dorsalis (oriental fruit fly) whole-genome sequence data from [this paper](https://onlinelibrary.wiley.com/doi/full/10.1111/eva.13507).
+We're going to use _Bactrocera dorsalis_ (oriental fruit fly) whole-genome sequence data from [this paper](https://onlinelibrary.wiley.com/doi/full/10.1111/eva.13507).

 ### **_Task:_** Get sequencing read files
 Our data is from this [BioProject](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA893460/).
 We need to download shotgun reads for multiple individuals, which is a repetitive task (and the perfect opportunity to use a for loop!).